Leader-board/OA-and-Interviews/Application experiences/2021-22/HSBC/Markets & Securities Services - Quantitative Finance - Full-Time Associate Programme.md

 Well done, you have been selected to take part in the next stage of the assessment process!
 This is a Job Simulation assessment and will give you greater insight into the business area you have applied to.
 The assessment will cover verbal, written skills and behavioural alignment to HSBC using video recording, written response and rank-order questions.
 The assessment takes approximately 35 minutes to complete, if you think you need additional time to support you with any adjustments please reply to this email.
 </blockquote>

 Now, the actual exam was from the Markets and Securities Services division.
 Despite the title of the role I applied for, this surprised me because I was of the understanding that I applied for a quantitative finance role, and the questions appeared to be the same as a non-quant markets role.
-That is, it didn't test anything quantitative, mathematical and didn't have a coding section either.
+That is, it didn't test anything quantitative (except basic data analysis), mathematical and didn't have a coding section either.
 The questions I had included:

 * a video question that gave a schedule and asked me how I would arrange it given a set of constraints (the schedule was set up in such a way that it would not be possible to complete _every_ one)
 * some video questions that appeared to be behavioral (that is, classic SJT/situational judgement test-styled)